 Shopping on Labor Day for some ground chuck to grill, he described the flavors as richer and more intense.

 He pointed to a stack of smoked sausages in the case.
-"You know, once you've eaten a hot dog like this,
+"You know, once you've eaten a hot dog like this, you won't have a commercial one again unless you're forced to," he said.

 Alongside the shop's local take on classics like ground beef, rib eyes and sausages are more exotic cuts you'd be hard pressed to find anywhere else stateside -- for example, picanha, a sirloin top capped with a thick, u-shaped rim of fat, is more commonly found in France or Brazil.